Arepo-MCRT: Monte Carlo Radiation Hydrodynamics on a Moving Mesh: Numerical Methodology

 We note that momentum coupling in non-Cartesian coordinates is complicated by the fact that the reference unit vectors can change along traversed paths.
 In Appendix~\ref{sec:spherical_coordinates}, we provide additional discussion specific to calculations in spherical geometry, which is commonly used in astrophysical simulations.

 We have implemented two methods for momentum coupling that incorporate different meanings to the summations in equation~(\ref{eq:momentum}).
 The first assigns the momentum directly to the host cell, i.e. the usual volume-integrated coupling.
 However, this can underestimate the radiation pressure force in the immediate vicinity around unresolved sources and therefore the impact on gas properties \citep{Hopkins2019}.
-It is often impractical to resolve photon mean-free-paths in hydrodynamics simulations so we provide a general Monte Carlo solution to conserve momentum in such cases.
+It is often impractical to resolve photon mean free paths in hydrodynamics simulations so we provide a general Monte Carlo solution to conserve momentum in such cases.
 Our approach is a neighbor-based method, which also applies momentum to the cell that the photon packet would enter next.
 In the case of multiple scattering, momenta from each segment of the overall trajectory are imparted independently onto different neighbors according to individual path-based estimators.
 The schemes we propose are also particularly well suited for the unstructured meshes encountered in \Arepo, and adhere to the MCRT philosophy of accurately capturing sub-grid physical interactions\footnote{We recognize that alternative approaches could give qualitatively similar results.
-For example, the RTE might admit an exact or approximate solution including only local sources, which would provide the initial conditions for non-local MCRT with standard volume-integrated momentum coupling.}.
+For example, the RTE might admit an exact or approximate solution including only local sources, which would provide the initial conditions for nonlocal MCRT with standard volume-integrated momentum coupling.
+On the other hand, one might treat self-canceling momentum as a source of turbulent energy or pressure in the hydrodynamics equations.}.

 We emphasize that both volume- and face-integrated methods can lead to unphysical results for isotropic sources embedded within optically thick cells.
 For example, a constant luminosity point source with negligible absorption produces an inverse square law flux $\bmath{F} = L \hat{\bmath{r}} / (4 \pi r^2)$, such that the energy density for a pure scattering medium is given by $\bmath{F} = -c \bmath{\nabla} u / 3k$ and $u = 3 k L/ (4 \pi c r)$.
 By employing Gauss's theorem the integrated momentum rate is